The importance of tracking time in your personal productive workflow

 So after moving fully back to todoist I was missing the time tracking feature.
 I have tried automatic tools in the past like RescueTime and SmarterTime but I don’t want to track 24/7.
 It gets hard to separate things, it’s a bit too much.
 Don’t get me wrong, automatic tools for coding like WakaTime, CodeStats and Software.com are awesome (I use all of them) but in coding I just see coding stats.
 And stats are awesome.
 These tools give me proof about hours used.
 They tell me more of what I have been doing instead of how long.
 These tools support the other tools and help me understand how much time I’m spending on file-level, language-level and function-level.

-Things like Toggl and Timely are too much of a “project tools” which feels a bit heavy if you only want to track time and you got Harvest for budgets.
+Things like Toggl and Timely are too much of a “project tools” which feels a bit heavy if you only want to track time and you got a thing like Harvest for budgets.
 I liked the idea of watson but in these type of things I prefer a visual indication, it’s what drives me forward.
 CLI is too limited in a sense.
 So, it leaves one option…

 Clockify is the best choice for productivity